 The best defense against gum disease is prevention.
 Sometimes, though, even the best efforts to avoid bacteria buildup in pets don’t work.
-In those instances, you want to treat infections and plaque buildup as soon as possible to avoid further health complications, which can be life threatening.
+In those instances, you want to treat infections and plaque buildup as soon as possible to avoid further health complications, which can be life-threatening.

 Good Oral Hygiene

 Brushing is the cornerstone of good daily oral care.
 Daily chewing activities can also be effective in maintaining oral health.
 Oral hygiene kits for cats and dogs can be used to effectively clean bacteria off of teeth using enzymatic toothpaste, a finger cap to clean the tooth surface, and a soft-bristled toothbrush to get under the gum line.
 Since cavities are not a concern for dogs and cats, you don’t need to brush for a long stretch of time.
-A few seconds of brushing in circular motions along the outside of teeth should be effective for removing bacteria.
+A few seconds of brushing in circular motions along the outside of the teeth should be effective for removing bacteria.
 This quick daily action can stave off the accumulation of plaque and tartar, precursors of periodontal disease.

 Your pet may be calmer still if you associate tooth brushing with something that you do just before a walk or playtime.
 For cats, you can try to associate teeth brushing with lap time.